IJS teaches people who are seeking a deeper, richer and more meaningful life experience Jewish spiritual practices that are grounded in mindfulness.

 Chief Operating Officer

 Alyse Erman (she/her) joined IJS as Chief Operating Officer in March 2022.
 With a background in urban planning, Alyse has often found herself in strategy roles deeply connected to communities, education, and social justice.
 Prior to her work with IJS, Alyse worked at the New York City Department of Education leading the strategic planning and implementation of a mental health initiative for educators and families with young children.
-She lives with her wife and one year old in Brooklyn, New York.
+In her spare time, Alyse can be found doing home improvement projects with her wife or testing out new playgrounds in Philadelphia for her two young children.

 Rabbi Josh Feigelson, PhD